AdaptiveComputationLab/simcov/README.md

 Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.

-# SimCov #
+# SimForager #

-This is a model for simulating the response of the immune system to infections in the lungs.
+This is a model for simulating large amounts of [currently homogeneous] foragers.

 ## Installing and building